 - The weather conditions at the time, including if it is raining, snowing, foggy, dusty or windy

 There may be other lower than 70 mph speed limits posted on various roads based upon the type of road and traffic in the area.
-These posted speed limits are based on ideal driving conditions, or the best driving conditions, so when the driving conditions are not ideal, such as when there is rain, snow, fog, wind or dust, California drivers should reduce their speed accordingly.
+These posted speed limits are based on ideal driving conditions, so when the driving conditions are not ideal, such as when there is rain, snow, fog, wind or dust, California drivers should reduce their speed accordingly.

 California reported the following fatalities or deaths caused by speeding for the years from 2013 to 2017:

-If you have been injured by a driver who was speeding or someone you care about has been injured or killed in a speed related collision, or any car accident anywhere in Los Angeles, the San Fernando Valley or in the state of California, we urge you to contact our expert injury lawyers now for an absolutely FREE COURTESY CONSULTATION.
-There are many procedures and time deadlines, so please do not delay and risk losing your rights.
-If you need help, please contact us now.
-We are not a referral company, but born and raised in Southern California, with a full staff and resources to successfully win your case.What Are The Results of Accidents Caused By Speeding?
+If you have been injured by a driver who was speeding or someone you care about has been injured or killed in a speed related collision, or any car accident anywhere in Los Angeles, the San Fernando Valley or in the state of California, it is important to speak to an experienced Woodland Hills speeding accident attorney as soon as possible.
+There are many legal procedures and time deadlines in these types of cases, so please do not delay and risk losing your rights—contact us as soon as possible.Consequence of Speeding Accident

 As stated above, when a driver is speeding there is less time to take evasive action to avoid debris on the road or to avoid another car or truck stopped in front of the speeding driver.
 Further, the impact and damage, because of greater momentum when speeding, is usually much more devastating.